 7.1 Conclusions on KI #1: Credentials owned by an external entity

+For SUPI privacy, reuse existing mechanism in Annex I.5 in TS 33.501.

 In case that the external entity is 5GS aware (i.e., has the AUSF/UDM and is capable of deriving 5G key hierarchy after a successful primary authentication), it is concluded that the existing 5GS roaming architecture is reused.